tytydraco/yessleep/out/My_landlord_is_missing_and_after_reading_his_diary_I_realized_I_am_in_danger_Pt_2.md

 I suddenly felt myself sweating.
 What the fuck?
 I needed to leave, now.

 I whipped my phone out to try to take a picture of the note.
 Who would believe me if I didn't have evidence?
-I entered my passcode and noticed the battery was on two percent.
-"Well shit."

 My hand was shaky and the photo looked a little blurry, but I did manage to take a photo.
 I frowned, that wasn't good enough, so I slid the sticky notes pad into my pocket and grabbed a pen from his office.

 "You're not crazy, you're not crazy," I closed my eyes and repeated.
-I knew deep in my bones that what I was experiencing was real.
-If I was painted as an attention-seeking liar for telling my story, then so be it.
+My story would be told.

 I put the thought out of my head and refocused.
 The only thing I was guilty of was being a nosy and disobedient tenant, who, if nothing else, was well-intentioned.